goschtl/zope/zope2book/trunk/source/ObjectOrientation.rst

 Object Orientation
 ==================

-To make the best use of Zope, you will need a grasp on the concept of *object orientation*, which is a software development pattern used in many programming languages (C++, Java, Python, Eiffel, Modula-2, and others) and computer systems that simulate "real-world" behavior.
+To make the best use of Zope, you will need a grasp on the concept of *object orientation*, which is a software development pattern used in many programming languages (C++, Java, Python and others) and computer systems that simulate "real-world" behavior.
 It stipulates that you should design an application in terms of *objects*.
 This chapter provides a broad overview of the fundamentals of object orientation from the perspective of a Zope developer.

 Objects
 -------